ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 The goal is to know where on should be heading and how to safely advance step by step in a jungle full of thorns... to reach a place one does not know where it is, if exist at all...

-`[ 2 nd ]` The simile of training and struggling according the dhamma is: the trainer and the wild elephant bull.
+`[ 2 nd ]` The simile of taming and struggling according the dhamma is: the tamer and the wild elephant bull.

 The oal is taming a wild jungle elephant so it marches erect, straight, fearless, and full confident towards his death in an epic battle against the army of Māro, seeing non stop of arrows and formations of shields, sounds of conchs and furious battle drums, smell of blood and death...

-`[ 3 rd ]` The simile of the body-mind-background-environment of the training of the dhamma is: the six wild animals the trainer is chained to.
+`[ 3 rd ]` The simile of the body-mind-background-environment of the taming of the dhamma is: the six wild animals the tamer is chained to.

-The goal is that the trainer tied to the six wilds animals stays close to them, so the six animals sit down, stay calm, do not disturb anyone, are not being disturbed by anyone else, and there's silence and peace.
+The goal is that the tamer tied to the six wilds animals stays close to them, so the six animals sit down, stay calm, do not disturb anyone, are not being disturbed by anyone else, and there's silence and peace.

 Similes are good off cushion, and even better and more effective in a controlled environment conductive to meditate, to do kusala.